What Is Credit and Why Does It Matter?

 Credit can be best defined as an exchange.
 It's when something of value is exchanged in return for the promise of a payment, usually with interest attached.

-Credit simply refers to a situation where something of value such as cash, a home or a vehicle is given in exchange for a promise of payment.
 When most people think about the term credit, however, they think of a credit rating and whether they have good credit or bad credit.

 While credit is a fairly simple concept, in theory, it can be a difficult concept in practice.
 Credit is a guiding force of our financial lives.
 It shapes our purchase decisions and our ability to buy homes.
 It impacts our ability to get auto loans and can even help us qualify for employment.